How To Add Fractions With Variables

 Understanding the Basics

 Before diving into fractions with variables, it's essential to review the basics of fraction addition.
 A fraction consists of two parts: the numerator (the top number) and the denominator (the bottom number).
 To add fractions, they must have a common denominator.
-This means that the denominators of all the fractions being added must be the same.
+Basically, the denominators of all the fractions being added must be the same.
 If they aren't, you'll need to find the least common denominator (LCD) before proceeding.

 What are Fractions with Variables?